taynguyen3110/XMOP/README.md

 ### Deployment Process:

 - After selecting a workspace, the form data is sent to deploy the infrastructure via Terraform.
-- Confirmation boxes show the Terraform plan and initiate the apply process.
+- Confirmation boxes show the Terraform plan and initiate the deployment process.
 - The monitoring page will display deployment logs and resource counts once complete.

 ## Tips and Best Practices:

 - Do not use incognito mode or multiple sessions in the same browser.
-- Ensure that your local storage remains intact during deployment.
 - Keep track of workspaces and deployments using the provided tools in the interface.

 ## API Documentation